Deepak143-dp/Chemical-Equipment-Parameter-Visualizer/README.md

 npm start
 ```

-Your frontend will run at:
+Your frontend will run at: (only in localhost )
 👉 **http://localhost:3000/**

 ---